openmrs/openmrs-module-dataimporttool/README.md

 The mapping sheet we are using can be download from [Mapping Sheet](https://github.com/esaude/dmt-guide/blob/master/resources/dummy-data-mapping_version.xls).

-### Step 4.
-Linux Users Only
+I) Linux Users Only

-I 1.)
+ 1.)
 Install the MySQL/Mariadb java connector/driver[MariaDB Connector](https://code.mariadb.com/connectors/java/).
       Alternatively you can copy the mariadb connector.jar files to the appropriate /usr/lib/java*/jre/lib/ext/ directory